Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/chemistry/chemistry_output_card.rst

 MOLALITY
  Printed concentration units are in molality (m).

+MINERAL_VOLUME_FRACTION
+ Outputs volume fractions for all minerals specified in the OUTPUT block.

+MINERAL_RATE
+ Outputs rates for all minerals specified in the OUTPUT block.

 MINERAL_SATURATION_INDEX
  Outputs saturation indices for all minerals specified in the OUTPUT block (including any equilibrium minerals).
-If one lists 'ALL', saturation indices for all minerals (including those under the MINERAL block) will be printed.

 MINERAL_SURFACE_AREA
  Outputs mineral specific surface areas for all minerals specified in OUTPUT block.
-If one lists 'ALL', surface areas for all minerals will be printed.

 AGE
  Groundwater age is printed.